All recreational vehicles with 2, 3, 4, or 8+ wheels are all considered ATVs. This includes dirt bikes, quads, unimogs, etc.

-Requirements for operating an ATV within the city limits are:
+Requirements for operating an ATV within City limits:

 - Valid driver’s license